 So, there you have it!

-Freezer Jam makes me happy!
+No cook strawberry freezer Jam makes me happy!
 Hope you try it!
 Let me know if you have any questions.